SOliv1/django-todo_project/README.md

 To run django command in fullstack
 `python3 manage.py runserver`

+## django
+1. What command do we need to run to create a new Django project? django-admin startproject .

+1. What does the . signify in the startproject command?
+Create the project in this directory

+1. What class did we extend in order to create the form? forms.ModelFormcorrect

+1.  python3 manage.py migrate command will
+use the migration files to apply changes to a database

 To run a frontend (HTML, CSS, Javascript only) application in Gitpod, in the terminal, type:

+## tests
+go to tests.py

+run tests with command:
+`python3 manage.py test`

 `python3 -m http.server`